timkomate/ComplexNumClass/README.md

 # ComplexNumClass
-Class that implements Complex numbers
+Class that implements the Complex numbers